SherG/sherrieg/content/blog/pilgrims-regress/index.md

 ---
-title: "C.S.
-Lewis and Sticking to the Main Road"
+title: "Sticking to the Main Road - excerpts from Pilgrim's Regress"
 date: 2022-06-25T00:00:00-06:00
-draft: true
+draft: false
+toc: false
 ---

 C.S.
 Lewis's allegory <em>Pilgrim's Regress</em> features among its characters, fictional occupants of "North" and "South" regions.
 Although not intended as a commentary on politics, when I first read the book years ago, these regions reminded me of the extremes that can manifest in conservative and liberal social groups.
 I found the comparison somewhat humorous and enlightening.
-Regarding the latter because the 'Northern' folks tend to hold to rigid boundaries and exaggerate distinctions while 'Southern' folks blur boundaries in excess.
-Here's the passage:

 <div style="padding-left: 2.5em;"><p>The Northerners are the men of rigid systems whether skeptical or dogmatic, Aristocrats, Stoics, Pharisees, Rigorists, signed and sealed members of highly organised "Parties".</p>